llm-bible/llm-bible.github.io/_publications/schramowski2021large.markdown

 ---
 layout: publication
-title: "Large Pre-trained Language Models Contain Human-like Biases Of What Is Right And Wrong To Do"
+title: Large Pre-trained Language Models Contain Human-like Biases Of What Is Right And Wrong To Do
 authors: Schramowski Patrick, Turan Cigdem, Andersen Nico, Rothkopf Constantin A., Kersting Kristian
 conference: "Arxiv"
 year: 2021